Double BFV quantisation of 3d Gravity

 A full description of the BV-BFV ``enhancement'' of the classical Einstein--Hilbert theory has been done for a general dimension $d>2$ in \cite{CS2016b}.
 We recall here the most important results (for another take on the BFV data associated with EH theory see also \cite{BSW}).

-We denote by $\BFV_{EH}=(\F_{EH}, \varpi_{EH}, Q_{EH}, S_{EH})$ the BFV data associated to Einstein--Hilbert theory, where the space of BFV fields $\F_{EH}$ is the graded $0$-symplectic manifold\footnote{Note that here the cotangent bundle denotes the ``densitised dual'', i.e. the trivial bundle whose fibres are sections of the dual bundle, tensored with densities.}
+We denote by $\BFV_{EH}=(\F_{EH}, \varpi_{EH}, Q_{EH}, S_{EH})$ the BFV data associated to Einstein--Hilbert theory, where the space of BFV fields $\F_{EH}$ is the graded $0$-symplectic manifold\footnote{In the remainder of the paper, cotangent fibres will be given by sections of the ``densitised dual bundle''.}

 with $S^2_{nd}(\Sigma)$ denoting the space of non-degenerate symmetric tensor fields of rank two (also known as co-metrics), endowed with the canonical exact symplectic structure:

 where